-After you know where to look, and you have prepared a resume and portfolio which reflects your remote working skills, you can get started and apply for jobs.
+After you know where to look and you have prepared a resume and portfolio, you can get started and apply for jobs.
 Spend some time to think about what you are looking for in a remote position, and search for jobs that match that specification.
 Once you find a job that you find interesting, adapt your resume to the specific requirements for that job.

 How to Prep for a Remote Job Interview